Represented/Represented/README.md

 5. Select Build->Deploy and then open application on Android device
 ### Testing Xamarin Application
 1. Open `CrossPlatfrom/Represented.sln` in Visual Studio
-2. Select Build from menu bar and Build
+2. Open the Test Explorer Window
-3. Open the Test Explorer Window
+3. Select Build->Build
-4. Click the Run All button
+4. In the Test Explorer Window, click the Run All link
 5. Tests will then run from the `CrossPlatform/Represented.Test/WelcomeViewModelUnitTest.cs`
 ### Building and Running Node Angular 2 Application
-0. After running `npm install` modify line `require('base-cookie-options')` to be `require('base-cookie-options.js`) in file `node_modules/angular2-cookie/services/cookies.service.js`
+0. After running `npm install` from the root directory modify line `var base_cookie_options_1 = require('./base-cookie-options')` to be `var base_cookie_options_1 = require('./base-cookie-options.js');` in file `node_modules/angular2-cookie/services/cookies.service.js`
 1. Run `forever list` from command line to see if app is already running
 2. If anything is running, run `forever stopall` from command line
 3. Run `forever start -c "npm start" ./` from the command line to start server running at represented506.me:8000
-4. Application can be accessed in browser at url: represented506.me
+4. Application can be accessed in browser at url: represented506.me:8000
 ### Installation
 1. Spin up Ubuntu 16.04 Xenial the provided Vagrant Vagrantfile
 ```